Galapagos Wildlife: Animals of the Galapagos Islands

 10. Darwin’s Finches

 If you are a biologist, these Finches will excite you.
-Darwin’s finches are not just birds—they’re a symbol of evolutionary discovery.
-With 13 distinct species spread across the islands, these finches have adapted unique beak shapes and sizes to exploit different food sources.
+The species of Darwin's finches are not just birds—they’re a symbol of evolutionary discovery.
+With 13 distinct species spread across the islands, these finches have adapted unique beak shapes and sizes to exploit different food sources, illustrating the concept of adaptive radiation.
 From cracking seeds to probing for insects, their specialized diets reflect the adaptive diversity of the Galapagos.

 Best Place to See Them: Across all major islands